 3. Encourage Employees to Volunteer

 Encouraging employees to volunteer is a practical way to involve staff in social impact initiatives and boost morale.
-In a recent survey by Deloitte (pdf), 74 percent of workers said they believe volunteerism provides an improved sense of purpose.
+In a recent Deloitte survey (pdf), 74 percent of workers said they believe volunteerism provides an improved sense of purpose.

 At organic food producer Clif Bar, volunteering is an integral part of the company’s business model.
 Through the CLIF CORPS program, employees are encouraged to dedicate their time to issues and organizations that are important to them—and during work hours.

-In 2017, Clif Bar achieved a major milestone when it reached 100,000 hours of community service—the equivalent to paying 48 employees to volunteer full-time for one year.
+In 2017, Clif Bar achieved a major milestone when it reached 100,000 hours of community service—the equivalent of paying 48 employees to volunteer full-time for one year.

-By fostering a culture that inspirits employees to give back, companies can empower their workforce to engage with issues that matter to them and instill a sense of shared purpose.
+By fostering a culture that inspires employees to give back, companies can empower their workforce to engage with issues that matter to them and instill a sense of shared purpose.

 4. Inspire Action with Corporate Platforms